Rochdale A.F.C. (1896)

-Rochdale A.F.C. were a football team from Rochdale, Lancashire, which existed for five years around the turn of the 20th century.
+Rochdale A.F.C. was a football club from Rochdale, Lancashire, which existed for five years around the turn of the 20th century.
 The club have no connection with the present day Rochdale A.F.C. other than the name and ground, which thus makes the current club a spiritual successor.

 History

 In the late 19th century the predominant team sport in Rochdale was rugby, in contrast to nearby towns such as Bury and Bolton where association football was the dominant code.
 The town did not have a professional association football club until 1896, when the Rochdale Athletic Club and the Rochdale Athletic Ground Company formed Rochdale A.F.C.

 Previously, there had been a number of amateur sides, including the original Rochdale A.F.C. side formed in 1894 by the Athletic Club.
 This side played in the Middleton & District League for the 1894/95 season, before folding in the summer of 1895.
 Many of the players left to join the Rochdale Wanderers club.

 The earliest association side from Rochdale was Rochdale Clifford, who played from 1887, having played cricket for some seasons before that.
 Rochdale Clifford were a strong amateur side.
 In the 1891/92 season they played in both the Manchester Junior Cup and the Lancashire Junior Cup.